ccbrown/imagenerics/optional/README.md

 // Unwrap returns the value contained within, or panics if there is no wrapped value. func (Optional(T)) Unwrap() T

-// Unwrap returns the value contained within, or the given value if there is no wrapped value. func (Optional(T)) UnwrapOr(value T) T
+// Or returns the value contained within, or the given value if there is no wrapped value. func (Optional(T)) Or(value T) T

 // IsEmpty returns true if the Optional is empty. func (Optional(T)) IsEmpty() bool